top of page

 Potato kookoo (Kookoo-ye-sabzamini)

 A kookoo (also spelt kuku) is a very traditional Persian egg-based dish, their version of a frittata.
 These dishes are ever present in any Persian spread, filled with herbs or other vegetables, including this version with mashed potatoes.
-The magic of this dish is that they are not too "eggy", there is just enough egg to hold the filler ingredient together.
-It is common throughout old Persia, Iran to Afghanistan and as far east as Georgia, Armenia and Azerbaijan.
+The magic of this dish is that it is not too "eggy"; there is just enough egg to hold the filler ingredient together.
+It is common throughout old Persia, Iran to Afghanistan, and as far east as Georgia, Armenia, and Azerbaijan.

 This is a beautiful book packed with most of the well-known Persian recipes.
-The instructions are simple and you are guaranteed to fall in love with the tahdig once you master this art.
-I recommend this book to anyone who is looking for a great starter book on Persian cuisine.
-For more recipes from this cookbook click here.
+The instructions are simple, and you are guaranteed to fall in love with the tahdig once you master this art.
+I recommend this book to anyone looking for a great starter on Persian cuisine.
+For more recipes from this cookbook, click here.

 Ingredients: